Feuding US Senate Republicans to get revised healthcare bill

 The House of Representatives passed a healthcare overhaul bill last month.
 In the interview on Wednesday, the Republican president said McConnell "has to pull it off" in the Senate.

 Several of the Senate's 52 Republicans said they were waiting to see the revised legislation before deciding whether to back it.
-This made it difficult to predict whether it can gather the minimum of 50 votes it will need to pass the 100-vote chamber, with Vice President Mike Pence ready to cast a tie-breaking vote for the bill.
+This made it difficult to predict whether it can gather the minimum 50 votes needed to pass the 100-vote chamber, with Vice President Mike Pence ready to cast a tie-breaking vote.

 Democrats are united in opposition to the effort to scrap Obamacare.

+Republican Senator Bill Cassidy told CNN on Thursday he had yet to see the measure and was "neither optimistic nor pessimistic."

 Conservative Republican Senator Rand Paul made clear he was against the bill and would not even vote to advance it procedurally.
-He said it would be "worse" than a previous draft because it is expected to leave in place some of the Obamacare taxes on wealthy Americans.
+It would be worse than a previous draft because it is expected to leave in place some Obamacare taxes on wealthy Americans, he said.

+Paul on Thursday reiterated his call for a "clean" bill that just repeals Obamacare, telling Fox News "if the big government Republicans want to spend a lot of money, they can work with the Democrats on a separate bill that spends money."

 Cornyn said one unresolved issue was whether to include a proposal by conservative Republican Ted Cruz that would let insurers offer basic low-cost healthcare plans that do not comply with Obamacare regulations.
-Some moderates dislike this, saying it could leave insurers charging more for comprehensive plans that do comply with Obamacare.
-Insurers weighed in strongly against the idea on Wednesday as well.
+Some moderates dislike the idea, saying it could leave insurers charging more for comprehensive plans that comply with Obamacare.

+The Axios news website, citing three sources familiar with the bill, said it would be included in the latest draft.

-The previous draft of the bill unveiled last month would phase out the Obamacare expansion of Medicaid health insurance for the poor and disabled, sharply cut federal Medicaid spending beginning in 2025, repeal many of Obamacare's taxes, end a penalty on individuals who do not obtain insurance and overhaul Obamacare's subsidies to help people buy insurance with tax credits.
+The previous draft of the bill unveiled last month would phase out the Obamacare expansion of Medicaid health insurance for the poor and disabled, sharply cut federal Medicaid spending beginning in 2025, repeal many Obamacare taxes, end a penalty on individuals who do not obtain insurance and overhaul Obamacare subsidies to help people buy insurance with tax credits.

-Moderate Republican senators are uneasy about the millions of people forecast to lose their medical insurance under the legislation and hard-line conservatives say it leaves too much of Obamacare intact.
+Moderate Republican senators are uneasy about a forecast that millions of people would lose medical insurance under the legislation while hard-line conservatives say it leaves too much of Obamacare intact.

-(Additional reporting by Yasmeen Abutaleb and Caroline Humer; Editing by Mary Milliken and Tom Brown)
+(Additional reporting by Yasmeen Abutaleb, Caroline Humer and Eric Walsh; Editing by Tom Brown and Jeffrey Benkoe)